warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 per second,
 where the second is a sliding window.
-If your account exceeds the number of events for the tier, requests are rejected until the number of events within the sliding window no longer exceeds that available within the tier.
+If your account exceeds the number of events for the tier, requests are rejected until the number of events within the sliding window no longer exceeds the number available within the tier.
-It might be easier to think of the sliding 1 second window as being any consecutive period of 1,000 milliseconds.
+It might be easier to think of the sliding one second window as being any consecutive period of 1,000 milliseconds.

 For example,
 if you are on the Standard-2 tier,